-Introduction
+Introduction (4.5/5)

-In this experiment, enzymes (biological catalysts) were tested to see if the reaction would be sped up or slowed down (enzymatic rate).
+In this experiment, enzymes (biological catalysts) were tested to see if the reaction would be sped up or slowed down (i.e. enzymatic rate).
 The catalase is found inside of every organism that is exposed to oxygen.
 All cells require catalase to initiate the breakdown in the cells.
 The substrate (substance being acted upon) is tested with different amounts of hydrogen peroxide and water.
 Catalase breaks down hydrogen peroxide into two waters and oxygen.
 “The active sites are chiral, and enzymes are now well accepted as catalysts” (Wong, Whitesides 1995).
 The activation site (the site that which the substrate bonds to) is held in place by bonds called hydrophobic (can not come into contact with water), hydrogen (where atoms of hydrogen come together), and ionic bonds (one of the strongest and hardest bond of ions to break).
 These bonds allow the reaction to occur, “ this means identifying the catalytic residues and their roles and establishing the structure of any reaction intermeddiates and transition site” (Mulholland, 2008) because if none of these bonds existed the activation energy would not be needed as there would be nothing to breakdown.
-The activation site is specific to one reaction as its shape is unique; however, the active site can become denatured (unable to be used by its original because its shape has changed to fit another) by some factors including pH (scale that measures the amount of hydronium (H+) ions in a a solution), salt concentration, temperature, and small molecules.
+The activation site is specific to one reaction as its shape is unique; however, the active site can become denatured (unable to be used by its original because its shape has changed to fit another) by some factors including pH (scale that measures the amount of hydronium (H+) ions in a solution), salt concentration, temperature, and small molecules.
 The effects of pH in a solution can cause the reaction to slow down as it does not have the optimal circumstances, and in extreme cases can cause the active site to be changed.
 Salt concentration can also inflict the enzyme as if the concentration is to the atoms will began to stick together and not form the correct ions to complete the reaction.
 Temperature is a giant participant in changing the normality of the reaction.
 The higher the temperature the faster the reaction occurs, however if the temperature goes above the optimal level, it can cause the reaction to become disruptive which makes the reaction come to a halt.
 Also, if the temperature is dropped too low it can cause the reaction to slow and eventually stop as it would not have enough kinetic energy to continue the reaction.
 Small molecules also effect the activation time, including an activator (increases rate of reaction) and an inhibitor (decreases the reaction rate).
 The activator unfolds the enzyme and an inhibitor reduce the stability of the enzyme structure.
 The reaction rate can further be changed by enzyme concentration/ substrate concentration.
 “Enzyme, synthetic catalysts, and catalytic antibodies can be all used to perform asymmetric reactions” (Jacobsen, Finnley 1994).

-Hypothesis
+Hypothesis (3/3)